Chocolate Chip Cookies

 Salt – Chocolate and salt are a match made in heaven.
 Salt helps enhance flavour.

 Pure Vanilla Extract – To add flavour.
-Vanilla essence will work fine too.
+Vanilla essence will work fine, too.

-Egg – I suggest using free-range eggs.
+Egg – If you can use free-range eggs.

 A bunch of chocolate chip cookies on a wooden chopping board and parchment paper.